deepeshJCU/wp-course-recommender/wp-course-recommender/readme.txt

 == Folder Structure ==

-- `admin/`: Contains admin UI functionality.
+- `admin/`: Contains admin UI functionality (`admin-ui.php`), settings logic (`admin-menu.php`), and admin styles.
+- `assets/`: Contains frontend and admin stylesheets (`style.css`).
-- `includes/`: Contains core logic and helper functions.
+- `includes/`: Core logic like course functions (`course-recommender-functions.php`).
-- `shortcodes/`: Contains shortcode logic for the form and results.
+- `shortcodes/`: Contains the shortcode implementation (`course-recommender-shortcode.php`).
-- `templates/`: HTML template files for frontend rendering.
+- `templates/`: HTML templates for frontend display (`form-template.php`, `course-recommendation-display.php`).
-- `assets/css/`: Stylesheets for both frontend and admin.
+- `course-recommender.php`: Main plugin bootstrap file.

 == Screenshots ==

 1. Frontend form to select user interests
 2. Course recommendation results page
-3. Admin settings page (stub for customization)
+3. Admin settings page with editable course table

 == Frequently Asked Questions ==

 = Can I add more courses? =
 Yes!
-You can update the course list and logic in the `includes/course-recommender-data.php` file.
+You can use the admin settings page to add, edit, or delete courses directly from the WordPress dashboard.

 = Can I customize the form? =
-Yes, the form is fully editable via the `templates/form.php` file and follows clean HTML5 standards.
+Yes, the form is editable via the `templates/form-template.php` file and uses clean HTML5.

 = Will this plugin store user data? =
 Not in the current version.
 Future updates may include user data logging with consent.